On the fence deciding whether starting a blog is for you or not?

 Blogging is now a full-fledged business channel that can help you get online, increase your reach and get business leads and boost your revenue.

-Read this article on how to monetize your blog to know more.
+Read this article on how to make money from your blog to know more.

 Blogging gives you an opportunity to write regularly.
 With a blog in hand you’ll be publishing articles more or less on a schedule and this helps you setup a writing habit that is hard to break.